AlbanaCodes/chatroom-js-firebase/README.md

   - config.js will not be tracked for changes because of the firestore credentials
   - things that are in overall different from firebase version 5
   - not using class and contructors for the operations
-  - playing around and doing strange (but working) things
+  - playing around and using different approaches to do things